Introduction

 Environmental and Chemical Exposure

-These shocks most parents.
-Frequent use of plastic products and non-organic foods may disturb the body’s natural hormone balance.
-These harmful chemicals, known as endocrine disruptors, act like real hormones and make puberty start too soon.
+Exposure to certain chemicals can also influence early development.
+Frequent use of plastic products and consumption of non-organic foods may disrupt the body’s natural hormone system.
+These chemicals, known as endocrine disruptors, can mimic real hormones and trigger early changes.

-To prevent this, use glass or stainless steel containers, choose natural skincare, and wash fruits and vegetables thoroughly.
+To reduce risk, consider using glass or stainless steel containers, choosing natural skincare products, and thoroughly washing fruits and vegetables before use.

 Medical Conditions Linked to Early Periods